 Once you have completed the on-line application process from the above website, your completed application will be reviewed by a hiring official and compared with other applications for the same volunteer job.
 A supervisor will contact you directly if you are being considered for a volunteer position.
 If selected, more information about the job appointment, uniform, etc. will be sent to you.

 Jedediah Smith Redwoods State Park Campground is located in the midst of an amazing old-growth redwood forest and along the banks of the beautiful Smith River.
 It is nine miles northeast of Crescent City, CA, along Hwy 199, and is open year-round.
 It is operated by California State Parks.
 Campground host positions are needed throughout the year.
 Host sites have full hook-ups (including telephone lines).
 Camp host duties include assisting with campground registration, firewood sales, staffing visitor center, and performing light maintenance.
 The position is a four month commitment.
 The host is expected to work 25+ hours each week.
-Couples or individuals interested in serving as campground hosts at Jedediah Smith Campground should contact Ranger Brett Silver at (707)464-6101 or email@example.com.
+Couples or individuals interested in serving as campground hosts at Jedediah Smith Campground should contact Ranger Deanna Freeman at (707) 465-7335 or e-mail us.
 Or, visit http://www.parks.ca.gov/?page_id=886

-Elk Prairie Creek Campground is located near the Newton B. Drury Parkway in the heart of Prairie Creek Redwoods State Park and is open year-round.
+Elk Prairie Campground is located on Newton B. Drury Parkwayin the heart of Prairie Creek Redwoods State Park and is open year-round.
+Thecampground is surrounded by the tallest trees in the world.
 It is operated by California State Parks.
-Elk Prairie camp hosts will assist visitors with camping registration, conduct camp checks, answer visitor questions, sell firewood, and may volunteer in the visitor center.
+Elk Prairie camp hosts will assist visitors withcamping registration, conduct camp checks, answer visitor questions, sell firewood, and may volunteer in the visitor center.
 Full hook-ups are available.
-Host positions are a minimum one month and maximum six month stay.
-Full amenities are offered approximately 38 miles south in communities of McKinnleyville and Arcata, CA. Couples or individuals interested in serving as campground hosts at Elk Prairie Campground should contact Ranger Ranger Danielle Westberg at (707) 465-7347 or e-mail us.
+Host positions are a minimum two month and maximum six month stay.
+Full amenities are offered approximately 38 miles south in communities of McKinleyville and Arcata, CA. Couples or individuals interested in serving ascampground hosts at Elk Prairie Campground should contact Ranger Danielle Westberg at (707) 465-7345 or e-mail us.
 Or, visit http://www.parks.ca.gov/?page_id=886